 The current mayor of Farmington is Nate Duckett.
 Mayor Duckett first entered into local politics in 2014 when he successfully ran for Farmington City Council.
 In 2018, he was elected mayor.

-Farmington has four city councilors: Linda Rodgers District 1, Sean Sharer District 2, Jeanine Bingham-Kelly District 3 and Janis Jakino District 4.
+Farmington has four city councilors: Linda Rodgers, District 1; Vacant, District 2; Jeanine Bingham-Kelly, District 3; and Janis Jakino, District 4.

 Available Commercial and Industrial Property in Farmington